 Aaron Swartz's Non-Martyrdom

 There can be no doubt that the movements Swartz was a part of—the free culture movement, copyleft, the open source movement, peer production, information freedom, etc.—confront some of the problems of capitalism.
-But that is a long way from saying that the movements themselves are ultimately motivated out of anti-capitalist sentiments, even reformist ones.
-As their activists are fond of saying, these movements are “beyond” Left and Right, which only really means that they are coalitions that cross the traditional political spectrum.
+But that is a long way from saying that the movements themselves are ultimately motivated out of anti-capitalist sentiments, or even reformist ones.
+As their activists are fond of saying, these movements are “beyond” Left and Right, which really means that they are coalitions that cross the traditional political spectrum.
 They are able to do so because they successfully obscure the antagonisms that cut through the social field, bringing opposite sides of the political spectrum together in a false harmony.

-It is hardly necessary to point out that they represent ideology par excellence.
+It is hardly necessary to point out that they represent ideology par excellence, as Žižek puts it.
 The divisions between the pro- and anti-capitalist sides of the movement are systematically concealed in the name of unity and solidarity.
 Who will win when the tension comes to the fore?
 If events progress as they have in the free software/open source movements, we already know the answer.
 Today, Richard Stallman is a laughing stock and a pariah because he took the idea of free software too far.
 What was “too far”?
 His agenda began to deviate too much from the commercial interests of technology companies who are really directing the movement.

-We should expect the same betrayal to happen with today’s latest iterations of that movement.
-Corporate backing will drive the movement forward as long as it serves their purposes and with the job done, they will turn on anyone with even slightly more radical plans.
+We should expect the same betrayal to happen with today’s iterations of that movement.
+Corporate backing will drive the movement forward as long as it serves their purposes.
+With the job done, they will turn on anyone with even slightly more radical plans.
 Victory will be declared and those who continue to fight will be denounced as unrealistic, utopian dreamers.
 What can be done?
 Expose the antagonism in advance, on your own terms: gain the upper hand by splintering the movement, which would force the pro-capitalist faction to compromise to bring the movement back together for pragmatic reasons of advancing concrete agendas of mutual agreement.

 A second lesson to be drawn from Swartz’s death is about political activism.
 The free software movement of the 1990s (before open source companies really became successful) rarely concerned itself much with politics except for relatively obscure disputes over governments mandating proprietary document formats and advocating for making all taxpayer funded code open source.
 The post-Napster free culture movement is much more explicitly political, taking aim at policy relating to copyright term extensions and enforcement.